 They created and continue to create individual seating objects - including designer armchairs that have made history.
 In different style eras, special armchair shapes became popular.

-Today, you have your choice of armchairs of all previous style and design periods.
+Today, you can choose between armchairs of all previous style and design periods.

-Designed by the 50s the design legends Charles and Ray Eames, which themselves were inspired by a traditional English club chair.
-The designers wanted to combine ultimate comfort with the highest quality in materials and workmanship.
+Some chairs - and their closely-linked designers - are indispensable from the history of design.
+Among those the Vitra Lounge Chair designed by the 50s design legends Charles and Ray Eames, which themselves were inspired by a traditional English club chair.
+The designers wanted to combine ultimate comfort with the highest quality in materials and craftsmanship.
 They managed to turn the designer armchair into a metaphor for stylish comfort.
-Also in the 50s, the designer Arne Jacobsen designed the Egg Chair for the Royal Hotel in Copenhagen for Fritz Hansen.
+Also in the 50s, the designer Arne Jacobsen designed the Egg Chair for the Royal Hotel in Copenhagen.

 Many design brands offer armchair classics with new coatings; That’s how for example Softline offers a re-interpretation of the classic Egg Chair and Vitra produces the Lounge Chair in new dimensions.

 In general terms one can say that natural leather is more sensitive than treated leather.
-Bright leather chairs are especially sensible against fading from use over time, sunshine and other environmental influences – some people love such a patina, others don’t.
-Thicker leather and pigmented leather are more robust against fading but they are also less cosy.
+Bright leather chairs are likely to slightly fade over time, due to sunshine and other environmental influences – some people love such a patina, others don’t.
+Thicker leather and pigmented leather are more robust against fading, but they are also less cozy.